Recognition of sponsorship

 eDream wishes to thank Jerry Fiddler and Melissa Alden for their generous support for teaching and research.
 Jerry Fiddler is an alum of the University of Illinois.
 He and his wife Melissa Alden reside in Berkeley, California.

-eDream has established the following funding priorities, to support is mission in education, research, and public engagement through creative production in digital arts media:
+eDream supports education, research, and public engagement through creative production in digital arts media: